mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 }
 ```

 And for debugging, I want to display something on the console, like *Morgan enabled...*.
 Now, let's delete the *environment variable* and the *app object* lines, we don,t need them anymore.
+Back in the terminal, because this my development machine, you can see Morgan is enabled.
+Now, let's stop this process, set the *environment variable* to production, run the application again, and then you will see that Morgan will not be enabled.

+We set our *environment variable* using *export* on Mac or Ubuntu, and *set* on windows.
+So, *export NODE_ENV=production*.
+Now, let's run the application one more time, so, *nodemon index.js*.
+Okay look, we only get theis message *Listening on port 3000...*, we don't have *Morgan enabled...*.
+So the is how you can tell, if your code is running on a *development*, *testing*, *staging*, or *production* machine.

+## 7- Configuration